ibm-cloud-docs/pattern-vpc-security/application-security-domain.md

 Review the following best practices for Web Application Firewalls:

  - WAF should always be used in public access environments.
 There are many options and configurations with WAF that relate to HTTP/HTTPS, domains, and detection policies.
 Customers should thoroughly review these items and adapt to their own specific security needs and associated security policies
- - As with other security protection and detections capabilities, logs should be stored and inspected regularly for signs of anomalies
+ - As with other security protection and detections capabilities, WAF logs should be stored and inspected regularly for signs of anomalies
  - As with other security protection and detections capabilities, logs should be stored and inspected regularly for signs of anomalies
  - WAF logs should generally be correlated with other logs, perhaps through a Security Event and Information Management (SIEM) platform, if available.